JohnTerragnoli/ECE383_Lab03/README.md

 **Fixing the Shift:**  I figured that this was probably caused by the trigger shift used in Lab02 to get the signal to set right.
 If I changed this everything would probably go back to normal.
 When I made the changes, only slight number changes in the C code were required to get the oscilloscope to trigger the same way it did in lab02.

 **Programming exSel:**  I wanted to be able to toggle back and forth between Lab02 and Lab03 functionality using the exSel signal.
 This just required some button logic in the C code, seeing that the exSel signals were already set up in the hardware code.
-When the exSel is turned on, then for the time being the signal should just dissapear, since it's triggering mechanisms will not work and BRAM will not be filled appropriately.
+When the exSel is turned on, then for the time being the signal should just freeze, since it's triggering mechanisms will not work and BRAM will not be filled appropriately.
 The following C code was added to make 'x' the toggle button.

 ```
     case 'x':